singular-gpispace/gspc-bb/README.md

 This package provides a massively parallel implementation of Buchbergers algorithm.
 The application relies on the task-based workflow provided by [GPI-Space](http://www.gpi-space.de/) for task coordination, and uses the computer algebra  system [Singular](https://www.singular.uni-kl.de/) for computational tasks.

+We also provide a massively parallel Buchberger test, see the corresponding [branch](https://github.com/singular-gpispace/framework)

-This application  uses the Singular dynamic module implemented by Lukas Ristau from  the repository [framework](https://github.com/singular-gpispace/framework)
+This application builds on the Singular dynamical module implemented by Lukas Ristau from the repository [framework](https://github.com/singular-gpispace/framework)

 # Installation using Spack